Dili International Film Festival (DIFF), is getting ready for its fifth edition in September 2023.

 2. Submission Deadlines

-At the DIFF 2022, there will be four categories for submission: Early Bird Local, Early Bird International, Regular Local and Regular International.
+At the DIFF 2023, there will be three categories for submission: Early Bird, Regular and Late Submission.
 To avoid higher fees, applicants are encouraged to submit their material during the Early Bird period.

 * Please be aware: only material submitted to the correct category, accompanied by the correct fee, and received by the allocated deadline will be considered.
 DIFF reserves the right to disqualify a submission and any and all fees paid will be forfeited, should the submission not meet all of these requirements.